helloturbine/turbine-docs/docs/records/skus.md

 **Vendor SKU**: The identifier that your supplier (or vendor) uses to identify a particular item.

-**Internal/Remote SKU**: The code that you use internally to identify an item.
+**Internal/Remote SKU**: The identifier that you use internally to identify an item.

 **Channel SKU**: The identifier that a particular sales channel uses to identify an item (e.g. Shopify’s Variant ID)